rhodeskc/2021-CT125-Honda-Trail-125/2021 CT125 Honda Trail/Maintenance/Changing fork oil.md

 	- **[SPRING, FR.
 FORK (SHOWA)](https://www.revzilla.com/oem/honda/honda-51401-k2e-t01-spring-fr-fork-showa)** 51401-K2E-T01 (looks like a spring)

 ### Remove the fork from the triple clamp

 1. Slide the fork down and out through the bottom of the triple clamp.
+2. **WARNING:** You're most likely to rock the bike off the center stand at this step.
+It is HIGHLY recommended to tie the center stand to the front of the bike at this step.

 #### Reassembly note

 1. There are some rubber covers that sit below below the triple clamp near the fork cap.
 On reinstallation, these rubber covers didn't always line up perfectly and could easily bunch up and get damaged.
 Pay extra special attention on the reinstallation step as you line up the headlight bracket, the tripleclamps and the forks on reinstallation
 	- **[MOUNT, FORK COVER (UPPER)](https://www.revzilla.com/oem/honda/honda-51621-k2e-t00-mount-fork-cover-upper)** 51621-K2E-T00

 ### Replacing the fork oil

 1. **Prereq:** Having the fork oil bottle cap off, plus your measuring tool close by will make this easier.
 Accept that you will also probably have to pour some back into the container.
 Have the measuring tape close by to verify the dipstick tool didn't move while filling the fork.
 2. Removing the boot is optional but makes things slightly easier.
 3. With the fork out, tip it upside down and pump the fork a few times to remove all the excess oil.